meriken/merikens-tripcode-engine/README.md

 You need the following tools to build Meriken's Tripcode Engine.

-* Visual Studio 2010 Professional
+* Visual Studio 2013 Community
 * CUDA Toolkit 7.5
 * AMD APP SDK 3.0
 * YASM 1.2.0

-This program uses Multiple Precision Integers and Rationals (MPIR).
-Make sure to copy MPIR header and library files into appropriate Visual Studio folders.
+This program uses Boost 1.60.0 and Boost Process.
+Make sure to copy Boost files into appropriate Visual Studio folders.

 See `MerikensTripcodeEngine.h` for various build options.
 Don't forget to define `ENGLISH_VERSION` if you want to build an English version for 4chan.